robwco/workshop-marketing/rfps.md

 layout: page
 title: RFPs the smart way
 permalink: /rfps/
-headline: "Respond to more RFPs in less time"
+headline: "Respond to RFPs and make thousands of dollars"
 subhead: "A short guide to adding large amounts of revenue in just a few hours a week"
 author: Robert
 ---